cerulean-quasar/rainbowDice/README.md

 /dev/urandom device is used to generate a random face to start facing the screen and a random angle the dice is rotated about the z-axis (pointing out of the screen).

+The user can select from several different themes to be used for all the screens.
+In the screen shots that follow, a different theme is displayed.

 The following screen shows the app after rolling the dice.
 Note that the result is displayed and computed for the user in a separate text box.